servetti-polito/neubot/doc/neubot.1.rst

   -v
     Verbose.
-When this flag is specified, the start command is verbose (i.e., it prints on the standard error the commands it is about to invoke).
+When this flag is specified, the start command is verbose (i.e. it prints on the standard error the commands it is about to invoke).

     When both -v and -d are specified, Neubot runs in verbose mode